straut12/sj4u-gh/_pages/ref/coding/python.md

 Instantiation - create the object. return the handler.
 Initialization (constructor) - set the initial/default values.

+**Other helpful terms to know**
+* Dynamically typed - you do not have to specify the data type (float, int, string) when writing the code.
+More convenient, common with scripting languages.
+The type is checked at run time when being executed.
+(Python/JS).
+* Statically typed - you must specify the data type (float, int, string) of your variables to avoid errors during compile.
+Less convenient but can help catch bugs early on.
+(C++, Java)
+* Strongly typed language means it will give an error if you try and perform an operation with incompatible data types (ie try and add an integer 1 and a string '2'.
+1 + '2' will give an error).
+The program will not make implicit conversions between unrelated data types for you.
+(Python)
+* Loosely/weakly typed language will make conversions between unrelated data types.
+It will try and perform the action even if the data types are not compatible.
+1 + '2' = 3.
+(Javascript)

 # Helpful Python Commands
 I will not be listing the Python syntax for loops, variables, conditionals, etc. There are many online resources for syntax including [w3schools](https://www.w3schools.com/python/)